Aftermath of the Iranian Revolution: Suppression of opposition

-Khamenei's representative Abbas Ali Akhtari giving a sermon in his first Friday prayer in Semnan, 1981.
+Khomeini's representative Abbas Ali Akhtari giving a sermon in his first Friday prayer in Semnan, 1981.
 The Friday prayer became characteristic of the new regime.

 In early March 1979, Khomeini announced, "do not use this term, 'democratic.'
 That is the Western style," giving pro-democracy liberals (and later leftists) a taste of disappointments to come.

 In succession the National Democratic Front was banned in August 1979, the provisional government was disempowered in November, the Muslim People's Republic Party banned in January 1980, the People's Mujahedin of Iran supporters came under attack in February 1980, a purge of universities started in March 1980 (dubbed Cultural Revolution in Iran), and leftist Islamist Abolhassan Banisadr was impeached in June 1981.
 Also during this period the 1981–1982 Iran Massacres took place.

 Explanations for why the opposition was crushed include its lack of unity.
 According to Asghar Schirazi, the moderates lacked ambition and were not well organised, while the radicals were "unrealistic" about the conservatism of the Iranian masses and unprepared to work with moderates to fight against theocracy.
 Moderate Islamists were "credulous and submissive" towards Khomeini.

 Gilles Kepel describes Khomeini's strategy of eliminating erstwhile supporters (first Bazargan and the liberals, finally Bani-Sadr and the Islamist left) as first exposing them to power, then sapping it away through the komitehs, revolutionary guards (IRGC), "and other organs controlled by his networks".